Karl Howman

-Career
+Acting career

 Howman appeared in many TV shows and films throughout his career.
 He is an established British comedy actor.

-Howman took over the role of Jakey Smith from Robert Lindsay (with whom he shares a birthday) in Get Some In! in its final series in 1978.
+Howman took over the role of Jakey Smith from Robert Lindsay in Get Some In! in its final series in 1978.
 He then appeared in the episode "Shadow" in the BBC series Blake's 7, in the Minder episode "All About Scoring, Innit?" playing Danny Varrow, and in The Sweeney episode "May," playing Davey Holmes.

-In 1980, he appeared in Babylon (1980 film), a 1980 British drama film directed by Franco Rosso.
+In 1980, he appeared in Babylon, a 1980 British drama film directed by Franco Rosso.
 Written by Franco Rosso and Martin Stellman, it is an incendiary portrait of racial tension and police brutality set in Brixton, London.

 On 25 September 2014, it was announced that Howman had been cast in long-running BBC soap EastEnders.
 Howman appeared as the character Buster Briggs.
 In his time on the show, Buster's storylines included his relationship with Shirley Carter (Linda Henry), his relationship with his two sons Mick Carter (Danny Dyer) and Dean Wicks (Matt Di Angelo), running a fish stall and having an affair with Kathy Sullivan (Gillian Taylforth).
 In July 2016, it was announced that Howman would be leaving the show after nearly two years.
 Buster left the show after his relationship with Shirley and his affair with Kathy both ended, with Howman's last episode airing on 23 September 2016.

 On the radio he also appeared in King Street Junior as Mr Philip Sims and in Coming Alive as Terry King.